 Techie + Gamers

-What Happened to Cougar Energy Drink After Shark Tank?
+Why Cougar Energy Drink Closed Down After Shark Tank

 Cougar Energy Drink

-Over the last decade hundreds of energy drinks have launched, but not many were targeted specifically for women.
-The Cougar Energy Drink was made for mature ladies who can be considered “cougars.”
+Over 500 types of energy drinks exist, but not many target women.
+The Cougar Energy Drink was made for mature ladies considered to be “cougars.”
 With organic ingredients, the beverage helps them look younger.
 Founder Ryan Custer pitched the product on Shark Tank but didn’t get a deal.
-Cougar Energy Drink closed down in 2014 and is worth $0 as of 2023.
+Cougar Energy Drink closed down in 2014 and is worth $0.

 Ryan Custer was born in Grapeville, Texas and attended Baylor University’s business school on a student-athlete scholarship.
-While studying business administration, he served as the captain for the baseball team.
+While studying business administration, he served as the captain of the baseball team.

-When he was still a student, Ryan worked as an assistant manager at General Nutrition Center.
-After five years, he left to become a surveillance analyst at Centerline Capital Group.
+As a student, Ryan worked as an assistant manager at General Nutrition Center.
+After five years, he became a surveillance analyst at Centerline Capital Group.
 In 2014, he was hired as Director of Operations at CryoPen.
-Inc and left after a year to move into IT and real estate.
+Inc and later moved into IT and real estate.

 Back in 2009, Ryan decided to become an entrepreneur and invested all of his savings into it.
 He got into the energy drink industry and wanted to create an organic brand exclusively for cougars, aimed at women aged 30 to 55.

-From the start, it was a challenge because the niche was very small and young men are the biggest consumers of energy drinks.
-Even so, the man from Grapeville pushed on and launched the energy drink in 2009 during a difficult point in his life.
+From the start, it was a challenge because the niche was small and young men are the biggest consumers of energy drinks.
+Even so, the Grapeville native pushed on and launched the energy drink in 2009 during a difficult point in his life.

 He was living with his parents just as he was starting the business.
 Ryan did most of the work on his own, and progress was quite slow.
 After three years, he made over $60,000 in revenue.